Barkway Literary Festival

 Tickets are priced at £10.00 for adults and £5.00 for children.

 Want to participate in multiple events?
-Our day ticket gives you the flexibility to drop in and out of all the events and workshops throughout the day.
-With 7 author presentations and 4 workshops, this is a great value ticket that gives you the flexibility to know you won’t miss any of the days activities.
+Our day ticket gives you the flexibility to drop in and out of all the events throughout the day.
+With 11 author presentations, this is a great value ticket that gives you the flexibility to know you won’t miss any of the days activities.

-Adults may accompany children free of charge to the children’s author event, but must book a ticket.
+Adults may accompany children free of charge to the children’s author events, but must book a ticket.

 Village Hall Author Events: